 - Ability to convert to a commercial life insurance policy within 120 days of separation.

 - Family SGLI for Spouse, up to $100k

-- Premiums are capped at $400,000.
+- Policy amounts are capped at $400,000.
 This may or may not be sufficient for your needs.

 - SGLI may be less than you need – if so, you should look into a life insurance policy through a third party.